 How can I find out which of my credits will transfer?

-For an unofficial credit evaluation, please contact Admissions and submit copies of all transcripts.
+Login to Transferology to see how your courses will transfer, and contact us with any questions.
+Or contact Admissions and submit copies of all transcripts.
 For an official evaluation, you must submit an admission application and official transcripts.

 Do you accept test credits (i.e. AP, IB, CLEP, etc)?